-The Academy Trust is a company limited by guarantee and an exempt charity.
-The Charitable Company's Memorandum and Articles of Association are the primary governing documents of the Trust.
+The Trust is a company limited by guarantee and an exempt charity.
+The Charitable Company's Memorandum and Articles of Association are the primary governing documents.
 The Trustees of the Charitable Company are also the Directors for the purposes of company law.
 The terms Trustee, Director and Governor are interchangeable.